google/fscrypt/README.md

 #### Directories using my login passphrase are not automatically unlocking.

 Either the PAM module is not installed correctly, or your login passphrase changed and things got out of sync.

-#### I can still see files or filenames after running `fscrypt purge MOUNTPOINT`

-You need to unmount `MOUNTPOINT` to clear the necessary caches.
-See `fscrypt purge --help` for more information
+Another reason that these directories might not unlock is if your session starts without password authentication.
+The most common case of this is public-key ssh login.

+To trigger a password authentication event, run `su $(whoami) -c exit`.

 #### Getting "encryption not enabled" on an ext4 filesystem.